tuncay-dev/commerce-starter/README.md

 Similar to how we created components for our `product-list`, and `product` component earlier, we'll now do the same for categories.

-Inside a new file `Category.vue` inside the `components` directory, add the following:
+Inside a new file `CategoryView.vue` inside the `components` directory, add the following:

 ```vue
 <template>